 In our first letter we seek to find out more information regarding evidence of an infringement of our copyright.
 Depending on the response to our letters we will then decide our next action.

-Dover was unreasonable .
+by Ben Dover was unreasonable .
 The firm was also told it could not specify compensation of £ 700 but should individually negotiate a settlement sum with each defendant.
-The judge added that a threat to tell users it
+The judge added that a threat to

 In a bollox sounding claim, Newquay police chief claims that lap dancing clubs encourage rape and sexual assaults.